Courses

 Fall.

-HIST2627 Introduction to Islam
+HIST 2627 Introduction to Islam

 This course is an introduction to the study of Islam and Islamic history.
-Organized historically, the lecture series will begin with the career of the Prophet Muhammad, before charting the course of the Islamic Conquests, the establishment, zenith and collapse of various Islamic Empires, ending with European colonialism.
+Organised historically, the lecture series will begin with the career of the Prophet Muhammad, before charting the course of the Islamic Conquests, the establishment, zenith and collapse of various Islamic Empires, ending with European colonialism.
 Along the way, this geopolitical and historical overview will provide a backdrop to our exploration of changes and developments in Islamic thought and practice.
 In particular, we will focus on the emergence of the Sunni-Shi'i conflict, the rise of Sufism and Salafism, as well as how scholars across time and space thought and wrote about questions of ideal Islamic governance, the religious authority of the caliph, women's role in society and public space, slavery, the ethics of living under non-Muslim rule and the place of non-Muslims in Islamic society.

 Full details for HIST 2627 - Introduction to Islam

-HIST2631 The Global History of Time
+HIST 2631 The Global History of Time

 We often define history as change over time, while overlooking that our ways of measuring, thinking about, and using time are themselves an important part of history.
 This lecture course examines that history on a global scale.
 Why have societies around the world spent so much effort over the centuries in studying, philosophizing, and inventing stories about time?
 How have clocks, calendars, and other timekeepers evolved?
 How have those devices helped re-organize society, industry, and science?
 Drawing on case studies from every continent, this course will familiarize students with the technological, political, social, and cultural histories of time, while developing their skills in analyzing primary sources such as art works, films, and literary texts.